a2stuff/a2d/res/notes/testplan.md

 * Create a shortcut not on the startup volume.
 Edit the shortcut.
 Verify that the file picker shows the shortcut target volume and file selected.
 * Create a shortcut on a removable volume.
 Eject the volume.
 Edit the shortcut.
 Verify that the file picker initializes to any available volume, and does not crash or show corrupted results.

-For Selector's File > Run a Program... file picker:
+For Shortcuts's File > Run a Program... file picker:
 * Navigate to an empty volume and don't select anything.
 Click OK.
 Verify that an alert is shown.
 * Move the mouse cursor over a folder in the list, and click to select it.
 Move the mouse cursor away from the click location but over the same item.
 Double-click.
 Verify that the folder opens with only the two clicks.
 * Move the mouse cursor over a folder in the list that is not selected.
 Double-click.
 Verify that the folder opens with only the two clicks.